info-201a-wi22/final-project-greenfoot/docs/p01-proposal.md

 IPCC AR5 WGIII Database
 * This dataset contains models from Intergovernmental Panel on Climate Change (IPCC) dating from 2015.
 The models used mostly date from 2005-2100 and contain measurements in Mt CO2/yr, Mt CH4/yr, etc. as well as population and GDP estimates, in addition the data is sorted by region ASIA, NA, SA, etc. These models were created from the United Nation's IPCC and as such guarantees that the dataset with created with a non-profit focus, with the purpose of being used in IPCC's annual climate report.
 This data is credible as it originates from the United Nations.

-_(REMOVE LATER) See Design Brief, setions B.5 (Size and complexity) and B.6 (Data provenance).
-Use short sub-sections for describing the size and complexity of the dataset and for describing the origins fo the data. (about 400 words)_

 ### Expected Implications (TOM):
 * With the Covid-19 pandemic, there was a decrease/downtrend in total greenhouse gas emissions outputted.
 The expected implications of this are that policymakers will be able to see that with dramatic global shutdown, minimizing the direct emissions into our atmosphere is very possible on a large scale.
 The obvious problem however is that life will not be in lockdown forever, but this temporary period may give some insight for a further permanent solution in decreasing emissions.
 By taking a deeper look into which and where certain emissions experienced drastic change, it may be possible to pinpoint or target a specific area/region to prioritize first for maximum efficiency when trying to tackle the issues.

 ### Limitations (TOM):
 * The limitations to this study would be that we can only work with the provided data on record.
 Also, this data for reported GHG emissions is exactly that: reported.
 Therefore, although the data is as accurate as we have possible, it is most likely not exactly reflective of the true GHG emissions experienced.

-**Acknowledgements:**

 **References:**